 These are extracts from different types of trees, bark and fallen fruit contain tanning agents used for vegetable tanning leather.
 In particular, the Mimosa and Quebracho trees along with the fallen fruit of the Tara tree in South America.

 Chrome tanning agents

 Chrome occurs naturally in the environment in stone, soil, plants and volcanic material.
 Chromium salt is found in foodstuffs and is also an important nutrient for the body.
-Chromium III salt is safe to use and non-toxic.
+Chromium III salt is safe to use, non-toxic and not an environmental hazard.

 (Chromium III is NOT be confused with Chromium VI, which is toxic and is prohibited for use in tanning.)

 Synthetic tanning agents